mklilley/slidee/README.md

 - Open `examples/markdown/index.html`

 ### Presentation server
-At it's core, slidee turns a folder of markdown files into reveal.js presentations.
+At its core, slidee turns a folder of markdown files into reveal.js presentations.
 Try this out:
 - Create a folder called `decks`
 - Create some markdown files ending in `.slides.md`
 - `npm run serve`